Hip and Groin Injuries

 - Workplace Injuries: While a person would not normally assume so, hip injuries can be common in a workplace environment.
 If a person must lift a heavy object for any reason, he or she may injure the hip; the act of lifting puts a strain on the legs and hip joint.

 Hip and groin injuries are not only painful but also very likely to lead to more complex issues later in a person’s life.
 In addition to this, they often require numerous doctor visits to ensure proper recovery.
-If you or a loved one has been injured, contact the Law Firm of Jeremy Rosenthal.
+If you or a loved one has been injured, contact the personal injury lawyers at the Law Firm of Jeremy Rosenthal.